alexnathanson/weathermachine/README.md

 To do:

-smooth numbers over time
+smooth numbers over time (change based on user input - currently hard coded) light output is an array for some reason...
-timing

 Troubleshooting: